NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 xNegative =  (h-m*c+m*k - sqrt(-(m**2 * h**2)+ 2 *(m*k*h)-2*(m*c*h)+ (m**2 * r**2) + 2*(c*k) + r ** 2 - c**2 - k**2))/(1+m**2)
 ```

-As you can probably see, this is not the most readable code.
-This is included to show the reader why this took so long to find problems with and derive.
-Breaking this down into smaller, more readable parts wouldn't have been much more helpful in debugging as this is simply the equation for the intersects between a line and a circle.
-It was not a problem where knowing values at each stage would've helped.
+As you can probably see, this is not the most readable code and combined with converting between image space prematurely made getting this section functional difficult.

+// This was compounded by the base being scaled up to the gameboard size at a later point in the process.
+As the intersections were found in the image space, when the base was scaled up for the gameboard the intersection points were scaled up as well.
+The problem with this is that the intersections on a circle do not scale linearly.
+Increasing the size of a circle by 5 units does not move the intersection 5 units in x and y.

+// The thinking behind this was that the firing cones would be more accurate if they were done off of the direct information provided by the tracking system, rather than after they had been translated and slightly squished.
+This was a mistake as this not only caused lots of avoidable trip ups, but the accuracy lost would've been negligible as everything on the board gets scaled to the same size anyway.

+// Images also utilise 0,0 as the top left corner.
+This made verifying and converting the algebra to code more difficult.

 A separate methodology was used based on a wolfram alpha solution.
 Although it was overlooked that the solution was specific to the circle being at 0,0.

-All of these problems existed simultaneously so debugging ended up being an extremely difficult and time consuming process.
+So this was scrapped.

 ==== Terrain Within Firing Cones